 If I had wanted that, I would have extensively focused on a hot trending topic and piggybacked off of it to attract a larger audience.
 I know a lot of marketers do that and consequently generate a lot of traffic with press releases, but it simply wasn’t what I was after.

-Considering the strong SEO metrics some of the sites have and that the links on some of them are dofollow, it is a tremendous bargain.
+Considering the strong SEO metrics some of the sites have and that the links on some of them are dofollow, it was a tremendous bargain.

-The most satisfying moment though was when I seen that silly release show up in Google’s news feed.
+The most satisfying moment though was when I saw that silly release show up in Google’s news feed.
 You know you’re getting Google love when 🙂

 The second site I pointed a press release at was this blog, SEODagger.com.
 Unlike the previous case study, I used a very generic keyphrase.